belkacem-inelecer/belkacem-inelecer/README.md

 ## 🧑‍🔬 Junior Researcher & Embedded Systems Enthusiast

-🎓 **Currently pursuing an MSc in Computer Science at Bishop's University.
-I focus on developing real-time 2D point clouds registration frameworks for autonomous mobile robots.**
+🎓 **Currently pursuing an MSc in Computer Science at Bishop's University at the same time doing a long research internship at the Hydrogen Research Institute, UQTR, Canada.
+I focus on developing real-time 2D point clouds registration frameworks for the purpose on autonomous mobile robots (AMRS) Localization**

 ### 🌟 Experience